Varsini-Sakthi/healthcare-utilization-prediction/README.md

    maximizing F1, then frozen and applied unchanged to the test set (threshold = 0.395, not the default 0.5).
-5. **Baseline comparison**: a majority-class ("always predict low-cost") classifier already gets 80.0% accuracy. this is why accuracy alone is reported alongside ROC-AUC/PR-AUC/recall rather than by itself.
+5. **Baseline comparison**: a majority-class ("always predict low-cost") classifier already gets 80.0% accuracy, this is why accuracy alone is reported alongside ROC-AUC/PR-AUC/recall rather than by itself.

 ## Why not just accuracy